charlesweir/WordImagesAndTables/README.md

 **Update All**: Updates all the fields in the document, reliably.
 To check for cross referencing errors, search for "Error!" and " 0" afterwards.

-**Relayout Document** is the most complex of the functions here.
+**Relayout Document** <a name="relayoutDocument"/> is the most complex of the functions here.
 It looks through the current document for all the frames with references to them (as created by **New Figure** and **New Table**), checks that you want to go ahead, then arranges the frames at the top and bottom of columns and pages, each as close as possible to its reference, according to the LaTeX formatting rules.
 To make this possible, it moves Word's *Anchor Points* for each frame (unlike **Reposition**). **Relayout Document** ignores images and tables that are not in frames, frames without references to them, frames that are positioned *Left* or *Right* (in a single column page), and references that are in different sections from their corresponding frames.
 It takes a second or two per frame laid out, but the results can be excellent.

 ## Using the Functions